qusers/Q/README.md

 ## Installation ##
-The frontend is built on Python, version > 3.6.
-It solely uses native python libraries, so it has no dependencies on any additional libraries.
+The frontend is built on Python and will run in versions > 3.6.
+It mainly uses native python libraries and only needs numpy as additional package with no further dependencies.

 To compile the qdyn engine source code, you need a CUDA compiler.
 The code has been tested with the following versions: